igaster/laravel_cities/README.md

 artisan geo:json FILENAME
 ```

 If an item exists in the DB (based on the 'id' value), then it will be updated else a new entry will be inserted.
-See the example [allCountries.json](https://github.com/igaster/laravel_cities/blob/master/data/countryNames.json) file.
+See the example [allCountries.json](https://github.com/igaster/laravel_cities/blob/master/data/countryNames.json) file which updates the country official names with the most popular simplified version.

 Tip: You can get a json representation from the DB by quering the API (see below)